The great classic wears many exciting hats. It is traditionally based on most often based on basil, olive oil, and toasted walnuts.

 Pesto keeps a good few weeks in the refrigerator

 Boy you’ll be happy to take out that jar when you want pasta in a hurry.
 The olive oil preserves all other ingredients in the sauce, and keeps it fresh and vibrant.
+And if you make a double batch like I do, it will freeze beautifully.

 Many of us can’t have nuts.